Dabrown18/Clinicians_App/README.md

 is beginning to become to go to library for state management, and used redux persist to prevent users from having to reauthenticate.

-Because I have a M1 Macbook, I had trouble building the app on Android.
-If the app is not being test on a M1, you should be good to go.

 ### Built With